francescoimola/my-site/_notes/works/greenwich-galleries.md

 </style>

-Between 2018 and 2020 I assisted the production, install, and documentation of over 60 art and architecture exhibitions and events at [University of Greenwich Galleries](https://www.greenwichunigalleries.co.uk/).
+Between 2018 and 2020 I assisted the production, install, and documentation of over 60 art and architecture exhibitions and events at the [University of Greenwich Galleries](https://www.greenwichunigalleries.co.uk/).
 Here are some of the highlights from that time, alongside the core role(s) I played in the production/delivery of each of the listed projects.

 <div class="split-layout">